If you are considering filing for divorce, it's a given that you will have questions:

 Ultimately, you can choose any of the grounds.
-There’s a whole host of grounds that you can select from.
-You don’t have to just choose one, in fact, you can choose many, but you need at least one ground in order to file your Petition.
+There's a whole host of grounds that you can select from.
+You don't have to choose one; in fact, you can choose many, but you need at least one ground to file your Petition.

-There are other documents that go with your Petition for divorce too and those are required to be attached to this package, and the court needs them to be attached, otherwise, your Petition will not be accepted by the court.
+Other documents go with your Petition for divorce, too, and those are required to be attached to this package, and the court needs them to be attached; otherwise, your Petition will not be accepted by the court.

 When you file that Petition, that's how the court recognizes that you exist as a new case.
 They affix a cause number, which essentially is your case number, and that's how the court knows who you are and how to recognize you when you come to the court into the future.